jacyhung/temperature-monitor/README.md

 2. `python3 manage.py migrate`
 3. `python3 manage.py makemigrations`
 4. `python3 manage.py createsuperuser`
-<i>(This step is not necessary, although you need to create a Serverdata object either through the Admin GUI or manually.)</i>
+<i>(This step is not necessary, although you need to create a Serverdata object either through the Admin GUI or manually.
+You will get a model does not exist error if you do not create one.)</i>
+5. Create your Django secret key
-5. `python3 manage.py runserver`
+6. `python3 manage.py runserver`

 ## Credits
 <ul>